jedd-ahyoung/documentation/English/angular1-to-aurelia.md

 <div id="hello">Hello, my name is {{name}}!</div>
 ```

-Aurelia adheres to web standards for string templating, so the Aurelia version becomes this:
+Aurelia makes use of template strings in its templates, so the Aurelia version becomes this:

 ```language-markup
 <div id="hello">Hello, my name is ${name}!</div>
 ```

+Aurelia's template strings use pipe syntax for ValueConverters (filters in Angular).

-#### Repeating data
+#### Template behaviors

-Angular:
+`ng-show` becomes `show.bind`. `ng-if` becomes `if.bind`. `ng-click` becomes `click.delegate`.

+Angular's repeat syntax looks like this:

 ```language-markup
 <ul data-ng-repeat="item in items">